-Toronto, Ontario — In the summer of 1978, just after a long recording that lead vocalist and bassist Geddy Lee of Rush had a weird idea.
+Toronto, Ontario — In the summer of 1978, just after a long recording session, Rush lead vocalist and bassist Geddy Lee had a weird idea.

-“We had just finished Hemispheres,” said Geddy Lee reflecting back on the grueling, 2 month session, “And we were really tired.
-During Cygnus [the first side of the album] Neil would sometimes joke around with all these funky beats to break up the monotony.
+“We had just finished Hemispheres,” said Geddy Lee, reflecting on the grueling, two-month session, “And we were exhausted.
+During Cygnus [the first side of the album], Neil would sometimes joke around with all these funky beats to break up the monotony.
 Well, we recorded over 2 hours of these jam sessions.
 Now we have an entire album.”

-The album, simply called Beat, will feature some of the catchiest, foot-tapping songs in Rush’s repertoire.
+The album, called Beat, will feature some of the catchiest, foot-tapping songs in Rush’s repertoire.